 What is Simponi Aria?

 Simponi Aria is a prescription medicine called a TNF-blocker.
-Simponi Aria is used in adults:
+Simponi Aria is used to treat:

-- with the medicine methotrexate (MTX) to treat moderately to severely active rheumatoid arthritis (RA)
+- Adults with the medicine methotrexate (MTX) to treat moderately to severely active rheumatoid arthritis (RA).

-It is not known if Simponi Aria is safe and effective in children under 18 years of age or in children with conditions other than PsA and pJIA.
+It is not known if Simponi Aria is safe and effective in children with PsA and pJIA under 2 years of age or in children with conditions other than PsA and pJIA.